 Research and projects at HIC

 Our research focuses on clinical informatics in the areas Patient Centred Information Systems, Decision support and Decision making.
-On this page you will find a description of current and ongoing research projects.
+On this page you will find a description of current and ongoing research projects aswell as links to our teams BIT and MINT and their research projects.

 CUREX is a three-year research and innovation project funded under Horizon2020 by the European Union, ending at the end of 2021.